-In vector portal model, the scattering of dark matter off electron is mediated by the exchange of dark photon-photon mixed state.
+In vector portal models, the dark sector typically includes at least two particles: a dark photon and a heavy DM with a dark photon U(1) charge.
+The scattering of a DM particle off electrons is mediated by the exchange of a dark photon-photon mixed state.
 When the dark photon mass significantly exceeds the characteristic momenta, $m_V\gg p_e,p_\chi$, the interaction reduces to an effective contact interaction.
 Conversely, if $m_V\ll p_e,p_\chi$, then the scattering is well approximated by massless mediator scattering.
-In previous studies, the mass of dark photon appeared solely as a parameter in the propagator within the scattering amplitude.
+In previous studies, the mass of the dark photon appeared solely as a parameter in the propagator within the scattering amplitude.
 For $m_V$ much smaller than the temperature of the Sun ($\sim\text{keV}$), the dark photon is treated as massless and any $m_V$ gives the same result.
 However, in this paper, we point out that DM-SM interactions represent only one aspect of the dark photon's phenomenology.
-When the mass of dark photon corresponds to an astronomical scale, $m_V\sim R_\odot^{-1}$, where $R_\odot$ is the radius of the Sun, the large-scale dark photon field significantly influences the motion of SRDM.
-The Sun sustains a strong standard model magnetic field, generated by the electric current induced by dynamical plasma inside.
+When the mass of the dark photon corresponds to an astronomical scale, $m_V\sim R_\odot^{-1}$, where $R_\odot$ is the radius of the Sun, the large-scale dark photon field significantly influences the motion of SRDM.
+The Sun sustains a strong Standard Model magnetic field, generated by the electric current induced by the dynamical plasma inside.
 Due to the dark photon-photon mixing, such an electric current simultaneously sources a ``dark magnetic field".
 Any DM particle approaching the Sun will be affected by a dark magnetic force with a strength roughly equivalent to $\sim \kappa e_D v |\nabla^2 \bB|/m_V^2$, where $e_D$ is the ``dark charge" carried by DM and $v$ is the velocity of the DM particle.
 For $m_V\lesssim10^{-14}\text{eV}$ and $\kappa e_D>10^{-9}$, the dark magnetic force is large enough to significantly redirect DM inside the Sun, giving rise to a new phenomenology of SRDM.
-In our simulations, the effect of dark magnetic field is double-edged.
-The dark magnetic force will bend the trajectory of DM particles, causing them to stay longer inside the Sun, potentially inducing more scattering.
+In our simulations, the effect of the dark magnetic field is double-edged.
+The dark magnetic force will bend the trajectory of the DM particles, causing them to stay longer inside the Sun, potentially inducing more scattering.
 On the other hand, the deflection prevents DM particles from reaching the core region of the Sun, thus suppressing the scattering probability with energy transfer $\gtrsim1\,\text{keV}$.
-Our simulations reveal that the high energy tail of SRDM is suppressed, while the $\sim 10\,\text{eV}$ part of the spectrum is enhanced.
-By taking the dark magnetic force into account, we can draw more appropriate lines of constraints on millicharge $Q_{\text{eff}}$ for different $m_V$.
+Our simulations reveal that the high-energy tail of SRDM is suppressed, while the $\sim 10\,\text{eV}$ part of the spectrum is enhanced.
+By taking the dark magnetic force into account, we can draw more appropriate lines of constraints on the millicharge $Q_{\text{eff}}$ for different $m_V$.